Onur-Kose/Onur-Kose/README.md

 <h1 align="left">Hey there!
 I'm Onur Köse</h1>

+🔭 I’m currently working on personal and freelance projects, and developing projects at Astor.
+- 🌱 I’m currently learning more about DevOps.
+- 👯 I’m looking to collaborate on open source projects.
+- 🤔 I’m looking for help with advanced React patterns.
+- 💬 Ask me about anything related to .NET, React, and web development.
+- 📫 How to reach me: https://www.linkedin.com/in/onur-/
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I love to explore new cultures through travel.

 ###

 <p align="left">Passionate about crafting web solutions that elevate user experiences, I specialize in .NET, React, HTML, CSS, JavaScript, and SQL.
 With a keen eye for detail and a relentless drive for perfection, I'm constantly exploring new technologies to stay at the forefront of web development.</p>